victorborda/software-dev-guide/README.md

     A middle ground between factories and seed data is to use both, but at different times in the lifecycle of a given part of the codebase.
 If some set of classes, say for a given service, are mature and not likely to change much, create a tech debt ticket to transition factory test setup data into seed data.
 If an area is still under hot development - stick to factories.

 4. Pay close attention to your mocks and stubs

-    -We all love stubbing and mocking in our tests, right?
+    We all love stubbing and mocking in our tests, right?
 Well, ok, maybe it’s a mixed bag.
 Certainly it can feel good, and if there are good pinch points where we can do it easily, that’s a good sign that our SRP is going well.
 That said, you can also fool yourself with it.
 One example of this is in a system like Rails or Django where the test framework is mocking certain things like the specifics of the request as it comes in, including http verb, routing logic, environment inclusion, and any intermediate processing that may be occurring in the processing stack prior to the request hitting the processing code.
 That’s where it’s good to have at least a few E2E tests that, yes, are likely brittle, but allow you to safeguard that nothing has gone unduly wrong across contract boundaries.

 5. TDD - when appropriate

     This may be controversial to some!
 TDD is great, to a point.
 When the JIRA ticket is well-defined, with at least decent specifications of the go-right case, then TDD can be fantastic because writing the test statements first identifies anywhere the expected behavior is not clear.
 So the programmer can go ask the PM - what do you want in these corner cases?
 But, particularly when it's an exploratory feature, and especially if it's for front end pieces that may change, TDD can be putting the cart ahead of the horse.
 Sometimes its ok to say, we're not doing TDD, but let's make sure the tests are in before this branch gets merged to main.

 ## SQL Database Table Structure & Usage